abcxyz/jvs/README.md

 ## Installation

 ### Via abc CLI
-You can also leverage [abc CLI](https://github.com/abcxyz/abc#abc) to set up the basic infrastructure needed for this service.
+You can leverage [abc CLI](https://github.com/abcxyz/abc#abc) to set up the basic infrastructure needed for this service.
 You will need to install [abc CLI](https://github.com/abcxyz/abc#abc) by following docs [here](https://github.com/abcxyz/abc#installation).